Add Algolia Search to Your Gatsby Site

 the plugin takes an options object with the keys we added earlier in the env file and the queries object which contains your query (you can pass more than one query to that, for example, a query for posts and a different one for pages) and the transformer method for mapping, index name and any settings you wish to pass.

-Once the configuration is done, you can run your project in production mode to send the data to algolia so that you can test by running gatsby build and it will look like the following gatsby indexing data to algolia
+Once the configuration is done, you can run your project in production mode to send the data to algolia so that you can test by running gatsby build and it will look like the following

 Now we can move to the frontend part after configuration and indexing part finished.